Darwin City food highlights

-4. Great coffee and home made food
+3. Great coffee & home made food

 A favourite meeting place for local business people, Roma Bar offers lots of seating options and a great menu with tropical, traditional and Asian influenced items.
 Most of their menu items are made in-house, and there are exotic daily specials to keep your tastebuds excited.
 Roma Bar is well known for its great coffee – give it a try, you won’t be disappointed.

-5. Head down the Rabbit Hole
+4. Head down the Rabbit Hole

-1. Little Miss Korea down little Austin Lane
+1. Little Miss Korea down Austin Lane

 You really can’t go wrong with dumplings!
 Little Miss Korea serves a simple but delectable lunch menu which includes dumplings, bibimbap, and of course KFC…their famous Korean Fried Chicken!
-This warehouse style restaurant in the street-art-filled Austin Lane is always a great choice for fresh, authentic Korean dishes.
+This warehouse-style restaurant in the street-art-filled Austin Lane is always a great choice for fresh, authentic Korean dishes.
 Their menu is simple however they do it all very well.

-3. The locals call it Shags for short
+2. The locals call it Shags for short

 A list of lunch options would not be complete without an Irish pub meal!
 Shenannigans, affectionately known as Shags, is a very well known and popular establishment located on bustling Mitchell Street in Darwin city.
 Offering your favourite pub classic menu items and traditional Irish fare including Guinness on tap, Shenannigans also has daily lunch deals, so there’s something for every budget!

-4. The Cav on Cavenagh
+3. The Cav on Cavenagh Street

 With a huge outdoor covered beer garden, and extensive indoor spaces, The Cav is a great place to catch up with friends.
-Officially named ‘The Cavenagh Hotel’ due to its location on Cavenagh Street, the venue offers an ever changing menu with regular specials, and a lengthy list of bar options to choose from.
+Officially named ‘The Cavenagh Hotel’ due to its location on Cavenagh Street, the venue offers an ever-changing menu with regular specials, and a lengthy list of bar options to choose from.
 There’s also a great range of daily lunch specials on offer.

-5. Lazy Susan is not lazy
+4. Lazy Susan isn’t lazy

 If you ask us, Susan is far from lazy at Lazy Susan’s!
-The lunch menu has more options than you can point a chopstick at… and they’re all delicious!
+The lunch menu has more options than you can point a chopstick at, and they’re all delicious!
 Serving all your favourite Asian dishes, Lazy Susan’s has a range of small and large plates, so you can choose to share… or not!

-2. Chow down your favourite Asian dish
+1. Chow down your favourite Asian dish

-3. Take a journey to South East Asia
+2. Take a journey to South East Asia

 Chef and owner of Hanuman, Jimmy Shu, provides a culinary journey through South East Asia with the variety of menu items at his restaurant.
-Serving Indian inspired curries and Malaysian style dishes, your tastebuds will be taken on a journey regardless of what you order!
+Serving Indian-inspired curries and Malaysian style dishes, your tastebuds will be taken on a journey regardless of what you order.
 The décor will transport you to Asia, and the service will make you smile.
-Local’s tip – order the Hanuman oysters.
+Local’s tip: order the Hanuman oysters.

-4. Indulge at Darwin’s famous steak restaurant
+3. Indulge at Darwin’s famous steak restaurant

 One of Darwin’s long-standing and well known restaurants is situated on The Esplanade in the historic Admiralty House.
-Char prides itself as a steak restaurant, but don’t let that fool you!
-Their menu includes crowd favourites such as steak, however also has a range of pasta, vegetarian and seafood options (try the whole fish!).
+Char prides itself as a steak restaurant, but don’t let that fool you.
+Their menu includes crowd favourites such as steak, however also has a range of pasta, vegetarian and seafood options (try the whole fish).
 Their extensive award-winning wine list means that Char is a winner when it comes to dinner options.

-5. Run away to the circus at Lola’s Pergola
+4. Run away to the circus at Lola’s Pergola

-Darwin’s quirkiest bar would have to be Lola's Pergola!
+Darwin’s quirkiest bar would have to be Lola's Pergola.
 With a circus theme, the lights and merry-go-rounds will keep the kids entertained whilst you enjoy craft beers on tap and a delicious menu with crowd favourites like burgers and pizza.
 Located on the marina at Cullen Bay, this is a picturesque location with a twist.